jeffluppes/Express-API/readme.md

 #Introduction
-Basic Express API for GeoJSON.
+Basic RESTful Express API for GeoJSON.
 Work in progress.

 #Installation
 1. Run `npm install` in the folder where you've placed these files.
 This ought to prompt npm to install the dependencies.